 She is a freelance writer, communications specialist, business consultant, working mom, wife and regular contributor to the Brooklin Town Crier since 2009.
 She loves being all of these things and loves to write about them.
-Leanne's work has appeared in a range of print and online publications.
+Leanne's work has appeared in many print and online publications.

 The Brooklin Town Crier was launched in 2000 by longtime Brooklin resident Rhonda Mulcahy as a newsletter to bring the community together.
 She felt Brooklin was becoming divided between the “old Brooklinites” and the new.
 So she used her background in newspapers and design to create BTC.

 The original newsletter had four editions with the first one featuring an aerial photo of Brooklin, unrecognizable today since the community has grown.
-Today it’s a bi-monthly newspaper.
-Enlisting residents to contribute proved an important decision.
-Who better to decide how to shape the community and its local paper than those living here?
+Today it’s a bi-monthly newspaper whose residents are the contributors.
 Over the years, local writers have shared their talents to reflect the area’s many interests.
-Some have earned degrees in journalism while others, armed with BTC bylines, have landed jobs with major newspapers.
-As the paper grows under its new editor Richard Bercuson, it also hopes to grow its list of contributors.
+Some have earned degrees in journalism while others, armed with BTC bylines, have landed jobs with major journalism outlets.

 The paper has also showcased new developments.
-Most recently, Rhonda Mulcahy was elected as the North Ward Councillor for the Town of Whitby.
-Through her monthly Ward One column, she will continue to keep everyone aware of Town Hall happenings and the Brooklin Secondary Plan.
+Rhonda Mulcahy was elected as a Durham Regional Councillor for the Town of Whitby and she keeps readers apprised of Regional and Town Hall happenings as well as the all-important Brooklin Secondary Plan.

-Brooklin businesses’ advertising has been the paper’s foundation, enabling it to be brought to every Canada Post mailbox in Brooklin and Ashburn free of charge to residents.
-With a circulation of 8000 every two weeks, it adds up to 192,000 yearly opportunities to reach consumers.
-There are advertisers who have been in the BTC since its inception because they know the paper is well received.
+The paper is delivered t to every Canada Post mailbox in Brooklin and Ashburn free of charge to residents.
+With a circulation of 8000 every two weeks, it adds up to over 190,000 yearly opportunities to reach consumers.
+Some advertisers have been in the BTC since its inception because they know the paper is well received.